Memorial Day Sale! Get 25% Off Night Guards & Retainers With:

 A recent study found that there is a link between jaw pain and brain function:

-There is another powerful reason that causes jaw discomfort: TMJdysfunction(temporomandibular joint).
+There is another powerful reason that causes jaw discomfort: TMJ dysfunction (temporomandibular joint).
 It's a complex structure in your face where the two bones (mandible and maxilla) meet together.
 The mandible rubs against the mouth during chewing and clenching.
 This causes friction on the head of the mandible which can lead to damage and wear on your teeth.

 Conclusion

-TMJdysfunction is a disorder that affects about 50 million adults in the US alone.
+TMJ dysfunction is a disorder that affects about 50 million adults in the US alone.
 It’s a benign condition, and most people get through it without any problems.
 But it is one of the most common causes of facial pain and headaches, which can be very disconcerting for long periods of time.

 What if you could stop grinding your teeth?
 The answer to that question is a lot easier than you think.
 Gum disease is an insidious disease that can take a life from the jaw.
 It can also, though, be treated with a mouth guard.

-2) You don’t need two night guards because they both work on just one side (Remi provides two so you can use either top or bottom based on comfort preferences or have a backup!)
+2) You don’t need two mouth guards because they both work on just one side (Remi provides two so you can use either top or bottom based on comfort preferences or have a backup!)

 Order your teeth grinding mouth guard today and see the results that Remi can bring for yourself!